« Back to news

 3. Panasonic Lumix DMC-L1 Structural Tests

 Introducing this week’s Gary’s Parries column.
 Everything you always wanted to know about digital cameras, but were afraid to ask.
 No question too difficult, or too easy.
 As a Principal Software Engineer, and a former Assistant Professor of Computer Information Systems, as well as a recording studio owner/operator, and now, a digital camera enthusiast, GARY has more digital camera knowledge in his entire brain than most people have in their little finger.
 In the unlikely event that GARY would not know the answer to your question, he will answer it anyway, true to the spirit of the word “Parries”, a fencing term which, in this context, implies “cleverly evasive answers”.
 So let your imaginations run wild.
-Email all your nagging questions to: (JavaScript must be enabled to view this email address), and then, En Garde!
+Email all your nagging questions to: [email protected], and then, En Garde!

 The best question of the week will receive a small PRIZE from the PhotographyBLOG goody bag, so send your questions now.